copernicus-mogley/zkav.club/README.md

 If you want to add one of your communities as a partner, [create a PR](https://github.com/copernicus-mogley/zkav.club/tree/main/partners) with an associated .md file with your information.

-### Event production and promotion: On-location and online
+### Event production and promotion

 Empower and amplify the voices of your communities with *real* engagement!

 - Audio and video recording/livestream production equipment, plus setup and operation for staged presentations
-- Community content creation studio (interviews, podcasts, stories, etc)
+- On-location community content creation studio (interviews, podcasts, stories, etc)
 - Localization: Live transcription and translation rebroadcasts
 - Restreaming to social networks, video and chat platforms
 - Event hype, community interaction and live support